markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 The official ruleset can bundle default visual assets.

-The current default avatar reference is:
+The global fallback avatar reference is:

 ```toml
 [visuals.defaults]